Iran's Nuclear Capabilities Fast Facts

 February 3, 2017 - In reaction to the January 29 missile test, the US Treasury Department says it is applying sanctions on 25 individuals and companies connected to Iran's ballistic missile program and those providing support to Iran's Islamic Revolutionary Guard Corps' Qods Force.
 National Security Adviser Flynn says the tests were in defiance of a UN Security Council resolution that bars Iran from taking steps on a ballistic missile program capable of launching nuclear weapons.

-September 20, 2017 - Iranian President Rouhani asserts that "It will be a great pity if this agreement were destroyed by rogue newcomers to the world of politics," in a clear reference to US President Trump's address to the UN General Assembly on September 19th, where he offered scathing criticism of both Iran and the 2015 international agreement.
+September 20, 2017 - Rouhani asserts that "It will be a great pity if this agreement were destroyed by rogue newcomers to the world of politics," in a clear reference to Trump's address to the UN General Assembly on September 19th, where he offered scathing criticism of both Iran and the 2015 international agreement.

-October 13, 2017 - US President Trump decertifies Iran's compliance with the nuclear agreement -- declaring that the Obama-era pact was not in US interests and unveils a tough new policy toward the Islamic Republic.
+October 13, 2017 - Trump decertifies Iran's compliance with the nuclear agreement -- declaring that the Obama-era pact was not in US interests and unveils a tough new policy toward the Islamic Republic.
 The move stops short of completely scrapping the agreement, instead kicking it to Congress, who then has 60 days to determine a path forward.
 Congress allows the 60-day deadline to pass without action.

-January 12, 2018 - US President Trump agrees to waive key nuclear-related sanctions against Iran as part of the 2015 deal, but delivers a stark ultimatum to European allies: "Fix the deal's disastrous flaws, or the United States will withdraw."
+January 12, 2018 - Trump agrees to waive key nuclear-related sanctions against Iran as part of the 2015 deal, but delivers a stark ultimatum to European allies: "Fix the deal's disastrous flaws, or the United States will withdraw."
 Trump couples his waiver announcement with new sanctions on 14 Iranian individuals and entities that have committed human rights abuses or supported Iran's ballistic missile programs, which are outside the scope of the nuclear deal.
 The most prominent of the targets in the latest sanctions is Ayatollah Sadeq Amoli Larijani, the head of Iran's judicial system.

+May 8, 2018 - Trump announces that the United States will withdraw from the JCPOA, also known as the Iran deal, and will be imposing "the highest level of economic sanction" against Iran.
+In Tehran, Rouhani says Iran will take a few weeks to decide how to respond to the US withdrawal, but Rouhani says he had ordered the country's "atomic industry organization" to be prepared to "start our industrial enrichment without limitations."